genecyber/Cheevly/README.md

  - *Stable Diffusion:* Generate or edit images
  - *Code:* Execute or control .NET or Javascript code

-##Cheevly Pro integration
-Cheevly Pro enables you to 'teach by doing'.
-By narrating recorded videos of you performing tasks, Cheevly quickly learns to understand your language and the actions being performed.

-##Roadmap

 ### Getting Started
 ```C#
 var agent = new AgentBuilder()